Contrarian Corpus

 Notes

-Friendly/constructive long thesis — Pershing is a shareholder agreeing with management's direction but modeling more conservative assumptions.
+Friendly/constructive long thesis — Pershing is a shareholder agreeing with management's direction but using more conservative assumptions.
 Not adversarial activism: no villain named, no CEO contradiction, no demand for board/management change.
-Core insight is 'pay to wait' via buybacks + real estate downside protection.
-Title 'Waiting for a Bounce from the Lowe's' is the deck's only overt wordplay.
+Core insight is 'pay to wait' via buybacks plus real estate downside protection.
+Punny title 'Waiting for a Bounce from the Lowe's' suggests conference-style presentation.
+Author not named on cover — left null though attributable to William Ackman by firm convention.
+Stake size not disclosed in document.
 Scenario table (Low/Mid/High) on pp.18-21 is the analytical spine.
-Peer-gap chart framing (LOW outperformed HD 2001-2008, then underperformed 8 of last 10 quarters) is the SCQA pivot.
-Visual style is standard Pershing circa 2011: colored bullet-section headers, tables, one Bloomberg chart screenshot and one reused LOW analyst-day screenshot — less polished than Ackman's later Canadian Pacific / HHC decks.
-Campaign outcome of this specific pitch is not addressed in the deck itself.
+Peer-gap reversal (LOW outperformed HD 2001-2008, then underperformed 8 of last 10 quarters) functions as the before/after pivot.